massnetorg/wallet-java-sdk/README.md

 ## HTTP API

-This package wraps around the HTTP API of a MassNet wallet full node.
+This package wraps the HTTP API of a MassNet wallet full node.

 ### Usage